Context

 - Patient data protection (PII, clinical data)

-- Decision explainability for clinical staff
+- Explainability of decisions for clinical staff

 - Regulatory compliance (GDPR, MDR, EU AI Act)

-Digital Twins in Paediatrics
+Digital twin in paediatrics

 In practice, this means designing systems with:

-- Models with explainable output โ not just the result, but the reasoning that produced it
+- Models with explainable output — not just the result but the reasoning that produced it

 - Integration with existing clinical standards (HL7 FHIR, DICOM) to ensure interoperability